kayomarz/ml-select/README.md

         onChange=(country => Js.log(country))
     />

-# TODOS
+# Todos

+Things remaining to be done.

-+ Render only visible items.
++ Render only visible items to avoid a delay in opening the menu.
+  Related.
-+ On opening, the meny should scroll to currently selected item.
+  - On menu-open, the list should scroll to the current item.
-+ Show only six items.
+  - Show only six menu items.
-+ Give a distributable js and instructions how to use it.
-+ When the menu is open, keyboard shortcuts PgUp and PgDown should correctly scroll by page.
+  - When the menu is open, keyboard PgUp and PgDown should scroll the correct number of items.
-+ Clicking anywhere else on the page should close the menu.
-+ Keyboard Escape button should close the menu even if the button or meny are out of focus.
-+ If `country=None` then the keyboard shortcuts do not work with the menu is not yet opened.
++ When prop `country=None` keyboard shortcuts don't work with collapsed menu.
-+ Extract svg, css, font information from sketch file for more accurate styling.
++ Extract svg, css, font info from sketch file for accurate styling.
 + Try writing bindings for React Component.
++ Move `flag-icons` into separate css file not packaged into the bundle.
-+ Try and reduce size of build. `flag-icons` is one cause for a large build.
++ Try and reduce file size due to `flag-icons`.

 # Questions

-+ How to extract data from sketch files such as svg, css, font families?
++ How can data be extracted from sketch files? (svg, css, font families)
-+ As invalid country codes were logged, I realised that the country list has invalid country codes.
-The current way the component deals with an incorrect contry code is to display it in the list but not fire an onChange event.
-It also puts out console.warn messages about the incorrect entries received from the server or when an invalid option is selected.
++ Dealing with invalid country code: If the country list contains an invalid country code, ideally we should fix the data rather provide invalid or incomplete data.
+As data is outside our control, this component logs warning messages to the console when invalid data is received from the server.
+When an invalid item is selected it again logs a warning, gives a validation message and doesn't invoke the onChange callback.
-+ Render only visible items: This means that we need to do some extra work for scroll functionality to work and which could take more time.
++ Render only visible items: When we only render visible items, we will need to have some code to ensure scrolling still works.

 # `React-Select` as a base?